 - Tsuchigumo is the name of a boss in Sine Mora.
 Appropriately enough, it's a huge robot spider that fires out web-like Bullet Hell patterns.

-- Mimi in Super Paper Mario has some characteristics of a Jorogumo: her true form resembles a robotic Giant Spider, but she usually presents herself in less-unnerving disguises.
+- Mimi in Super Paper Mario has some characteristics of a Jorogumo: her true form resembles a robotic Giant Spider, but she usually presents herself in less-unnerving, humanoid disguises.

-- Tsuchigumo (called Arachnus in English version) is a rare "Classic" Yo-Kai introduced in Yo-kai Watch 2.
-While Jorogumo (called Arachnia in English version) is a Palette Swap of Tsuchigumo.
+- Yo-Kai Watch: Tsuchigumo (called Arachnus in English version) is a rare "Classic" Yo-Kai introduced in Yo-kai Watch 2, while Jorogumo (called Arachnia in English version) is a Palette Swap of Tsuchigumo.
 Both are male instead of the traditional female.

 Raiju or "Thunder Beast" is lightning in a weasel-like shape: it's usually represented with many tails and/or legs, poisonous claws, and bright yellow and black fur.
-Can also appear as a dog, a monkey, a tanuki, a fox, or even a ball of fire and lightning.
+They can also appear as dogs, monkeys, tanuki, foxes, or even balls of fire and lightning.
+Raijous were sometimes associated with the similarly-named Raijin, the Shinto god of thunder and storms.

 - InuYasha: The Raiju Brothers Hiten and Manten.
 They're both humanoid (with Hiten being totally human-like while Manten has a monstrous head) and they do care for each other.
 The anime filler also introduces their little sister Soten.

-Mikoshi-nyuudou, Miage-nyuudou and Nyuudou-bouzu: A short monk who would grow taller as one looked at him until either one's neck was completely exposed from looking up at the nyuudou, at which point it would cut off one's head, or one fell backwards from trying to see how tall the nyuudou became, at which point it would laugh at you and disappear.
+Mikoshi-nyuudou, Miage-nyuudou and Nyuudou-bouzu are short monks who would grow taller as one looked at him until either one's neck was completely exposed from looking up at the nyuudou, at which point it would cut off one's head, or one fell backwards from trying to see how tall the nyuudou became, at which point it would laugh at you and disappear.
+Hitotsume-nyuudou are, just as their name indicates, one-eyed, cyloptic nyuudou.

 - In Nura: Rise of the Yokai Clan, Hitotsume Nyuudou is a member of the Nura Clan and the chairman of the One-Eyed Demon Clan.
 Four hundred years ago, he was part of Nurarihyon's Hyakki Yakkou and as a result of Kokehime's rescue, she became attached to him.

 Wanyuudou: A burning wheel, frequently with a man's/monk's face serving as the hubcaps.
+This bizarre entity is flies about at night in search of humans to slaughter on sight and kidnap their souls.
 Often lumped with the Buer from the Ars Goetia.

 - In Muramasa: The Demon Blade, Wanyudo is Momohime's second boss.